 Network-attached storage (NAS) devices, which are commonly used to share files and make backups, have also earned the attention of ransomware gangs.
-In 2021, the NAS appliance maker QNAP alerted its customers that eCh0raix ransomware was attacking its NAS devices, especially those with weak passwords.
-ESET telemetry from Q4 2020 showed that eCh0raix was the most prominent ransomware targeting NAS devices.
+In 2021, the NAS appliance maker QNAP alerted its customers that eChOraix ransomware was attacking its NAS devices, especially those with weak passwords.
+The eChOraix continued targeting vulnerable NAS devices also in 2022, although berely reaching the peak of its activity from the end of January that year.
+Also ESET telemetry from the last third of 2022 showed that NAS devices remained interesting for the ransomware scene.